 General measures can help relieve symptoms and prevent additional problems.
 Precautions to prevent injury are needed because people with numbness are less likely to feel discomfort.
 If their feet are numb, particularly if circulation is impaired, they should wear socks and shoes that fit well and should check their shoes for pebbles or other foreign material before putting their shoes on.
 People should inspect their feet frequently for sores and signs of infection, such as redness.
 If hands or fingers are numb, people should be careful when handling objects that could be hot or sharp.

-If people are having difficulty walking or have lost their sense of position (where body parts are), physical therapy can help them learn to walk more safely and to prevent falls Prevention Most falls occur when older people with one or more physical conditions that impair mobility or balance encounter an environmental hazard.
-Although many people have no symptoms before a fall... read more .
+If people are having difficulty walking or have lost their sense of position (where body parts are), physical therapy can help them learn to walk more safely and to prevent falls Prevention A fall is defined as unintentionally or accidentally dropping down to the ground or another lower level.
+Most falls occur when older adults with one or more physical conditions that impair mobility... read more .

-People should be aware that they may have problems driving, and if they do, they should talk to their doctor about the problems.
+People should be aware that they may have problems driving The Older Driver Driving provides older people freedom, independence, and key social interactions with their community that many people take for granted in their youth.
+But the privilege of driving is based... read more , and if they do, they should talk to their doctor about the problems.

 Numbness refers to partial or complete loss of sensation and is often accompanied by abnormal sensations, such as tingling.

 Numbness, which has many causes, occurs when one part of the pathway from sensory receptors in the skin to the brain malfunctions.